Skip to content

 Can sunscreen cause cancer?
 Misleading claims on social media have no basis in fact

-World Updates2 months ago2 months ago05 mins
+World Updates4 months ago4 months ago03 mins

 A controversial post recently went viral on social media claiming that sunscreen use increases the risk of skin cancer.
 This claim contradicts the fact that ultraviolet (UV) rays are the main cause of skin cancer, especially melanoma, and sunscreen is designed to protect the skin from these rays.
 One social media user, who has nearly…